ljarasius/ausnog-2025/pages/bgp.md

 No. Please no. Dynamic where you can, static where you must.

 We're using BGP to provide the routing information, with a session per role, being internet and internal, and per PE.
-This gives us 4 sessions to play with on the FortiGates.
+This gives us 4 sessions to play with on the FortiGates, per address family.
 We have one PE in a primary role, and one in a secondary, so we use traffic engineering to prefer one of the links at all times, and only fail over when necessary.
 There's more than ample bandwidth available for this network, so we aren't needing to use both links at the same time.
 I'd love to use both at the same time, however we're at the mercy of the firewall platform here.

 As the connectivity between the FortiGates and the Juniper MXes is only logically adjacent and not physically adjacent, we decided that BFD was the best way for us to handle signalling down the logical link.
 This is running on 100ms timers with an interval of 3, as we aren't seeing any significant hit to CPU load at this level.
 As we are leaving BFD to handle the heavy lifting of tearing down sessions, we have left all other BGP configuration, such as timers, to use the platform defaults.

+The firewalls have their small aggregates on public IP address space they advertise back using a private ASN per cluster and VDOM, and the respective sub /24 and /48 IPv4 and IPv6 allocations only live within our ASN.
+We heavily utilise BGP communities to control our internet VRF export policies, with our policies looking for specific matches before allowing a prefix to be sent to another network.
 -->